 FHA Cash Out Refinance Guidelines

 Because you are pulling out cash, you are required to show that you have sufficient income to pay the new loan amount.
-The borrower must have their income verified.
+According to the FHA cash out refinance rules, the borrower must have their income verified.
 This will require recent pay stubs, W-2s for two years, and sometimes tax returns for the last two years.

 Also, you must typically have your assets verified in the form of investment and bank statements.